larkintuckerllc/k8s-cka-tutorial/34-understand-kubernetes-cluster-upgrade-process/README.md

 * Cluster Maintenance: Facilitate operating system upgrades

+**Addendum:** Instead of using the *apiserver-etcd-client.crt* (and key) to authorize *etcdctl*, we can simply use the *server.crt* (and key) in the *etcd* folder.

+**Addendum:** Did not cover restoring from a snapshot and the K8s documentation is pretty thin here.
+Following the documentation provided by [CKA CKAD Simulator
+](https://killer.sh), the process is essentially as follows:

+1. Stop kube-apiserver (move static configuration out of *manifests* folder)

+2. Restore the snapshot into a new etcd database folder, e.g, *ETCDCTL_API=3 etcdctl snapshot restore /tmp/etcd-backup.db --data-dir /var/lib/etcd-backup*

+3. Update the etcd static configuration file to point to the new etcd database folder; this will reload etcd

+4. Start kube-apiserver (restore static configuration)

 [![Cluster Maintenance: Understand Kubernetes Cluster Upgrade Process](http://img.youtube.com/vi/7Upa19ytLjs/0.jpg)](https://youtu.be/7Upa19ytLjs)

 ## Test Preparation: Relevant Kubernetes Documentation